allroundcoder/DesktopPhotoFrame/README.md

 ![Alt text](README_images/monitor.png?raw=true "Monitor")

-The red dot is the corner that is kept at the same position.
-It depends on current the position of the photo window on the screen.
-For each screen quadrant another corner is kept stable.
-This approach reduces the amount of wasted area around the photo.
+The red dot is the corner where the photo window is 'docked' to.

 The slideshow example of Jeremy Lowery <https://github.com/jeremylowery/slideshow> was used as a starting point.
 Thanks Jeremy!